mehdihasan/mehdihasan.github.io/posts/a-new-architecture-is-emerging-inside-the-agentic-ai-shift-in-software-engineering.md

 * Cloud → AWS/GCP/Azure
 * Web → React, Angular, Vue

-I guess, agentic AI will follow the same path.
-Each vendor will assemble its own “agent stack,” and developers will choose the one that best suits their workflows, constraints, and integration needs - much like selecting a cloud provider or web framework today.
+Agentic AI is moving in the same direction.
+Each vendor is assembling its own “agent stack,” and engineers will eventually choose their agent platform the same way they choose a cloud provider or a frontend framework today.

+And it’s not just cloud vendors—open-source ecosystems are emerging too.
+Frameworks like [AutoGen](https://microsoft.github.io/autogen/stable/index.html) are already enabling multi-agent coordination and tooling without being tied to any specific cloud platform.
+I’ll explore this more deeply in a separate article, but it’s clear that both proprietary and open-source stacks will shape how the agent landscape evolves.

 We’re still early in this shift, but the competition and cross-pollination that follow will shape how agent systems are built for years to come.